oasci/reptar/docs/source/calculators.rst

 ===========

 Reptar provides several driver and workers for calculations on data stored in supported file formats.
-The :class:`~reptar.calculators.drivers.Driver` class manages all calculations and workers for reptar.
+The :class:`~reptar.calculators.Driver` class manages all calculations and workers for reptar.

 - `Psi4 <https://psicode.org/psi4manual/master/index.html>`__: quantum chemical methods such as DFT and wave function methods.
     - :func:`~reptar.calculators.psi4_workers.psi4_worker`